aromans/andrewromans.com/content/resume/_index.md

 ---
-location: "Warner Robins, GA"
+location: "Carlsbad, CA"
 ---

-Experienced Software Engineer with a passion and focus in Cyber Security, transitioning from a Machine Learning and Simulation background.
-Proficient in many languages, from C and x86 assembly to Python.
-Spends free time participating in CTFs, pwning challenges in TryHackMe and HackTheBox, and staying up‑to‑date with techniques on malware analysis, reverse engineering, and emerging cyber threats.
+Security Engineer and Vulnerability Researcher specializing in Reverse Engineering and Malware Analysis, with nearly 3 years of professional experience in cybersecurity.
+Day-to-day expertise includes advanced malware analysis, penetration testing, and vulnerability research across diverse systems and architectures.
+Proficient in low-level languages including C, x86, arm, and mips, with continued passion for competitive CTFs and staying current with emerging threats and exploitation techniques.